 Lakshadweep, meaning “one hundred thousand islands” in Sanskrit, is situated just north of the Maldives, 400 kilometres west of mainland India.
 The archipelago consist of 36 islands, most of them atolls, surrounded by shallow sand banks and ring formed coral reefs.

 You will need a special permit to visit Laksahdweep, something that must be arranged in advance, but after your regular Indian VISA has been approved.
 The restrictions rely on a 1967 legislation, in order to protect the indigenous people living on the islands.
 It’s also an efficient way to preserve the uniqueness of the region and restrict the number of tourists.
 Do you really need the permit?
 Yes.
 My document was checked more than three times on arrival and departure from the islands, as well as on the airport.

 Everything on Lakshadweep, from entry permit to inter-island transports and hotel bookings, is managed by SPORTS, the Society for Promotion of Nature Tourism and Sports, formed in 1982.
 Transfer between the islands are available by boat from October to April, which also is the best season to visit.
 During the monsoon season, from May to September, transfer is only available by helicopter.
 Needless to say, time tables are unreliable and departures often changed with short notice, so keep some extra time in your schedule.

 Your adventure in Lakshadweep, because it will be an adventure, starts on Agatti.
 As the only island connected to mainland India by air, it’s the entry point from where you can proceed to the other islands by boat.
 It’s also the best place to feel the soul of the society and interact with locals.
-In contrast to the soulless resorts at the Maldives, where locals don’t associate themself with tourists, the people on Lakshadweep are warm, helpful, and genuinely welcoming.
+In contrast to the rather soulless resorts at the Maldives, where locals don’t associate themself with tourists, the people on Lakshadweep are warm, helpful, and genuinely welcoming.
 Local tribes make up 95 percent of the population, many with their own language, rituals, and traditions.

 The people on Lakshadweep are warm, helpful, and genuinely welcoming.
 Local tribes make up 95 percent of the population, many with their own language, rituals, and traditions.